MikeyP957/employee_data_tracker/README.md

 ## Technologies Used
 1. Node.js
 1. Inquirer
-1. Javascript
-  - Synchonous and Asynchronous
+1. Javascript- Synchonous and Asynchronous and Object Constructors
-  - Object Constructors
-1. Jest for Unit Testing
-  - Each class and class extension was tested using a unit test
+1. Jest for Unit Testing - Each class and class extension was tested using a unit test

 ## Demo